-The local baseball nine should be happy to see homes being built across the highway from the high school ball diamond [current location of the old Oswego School District bus barn on III.
+The local baseball nine should be happy to see homes being built across the highway from the high school ball diamond [at the southeast corner of the old Traughber Junior High site bordering Ill.
 Route 71].
 Now they won't have to hunt for foul balls in the tall weeds and grain; they can just pick them up off of somebody's front room floor.